 How do we become a Passport 2 Play Community Partner organization?

 Your first step is to complete the application process.
-The application is reviewed by a committee and you will be contacted if our team has any questions.
 The review process usually takes 2-3 weeks.
-If you are simply interested in bringing a school or daycare group to the Museum, you can use our Sponsored Group Admission program instead.
+If you are simply interested in bringing a school or daycare group to the Museum, you can use our Subsidized Group Admission program instead.

 What will my organization receive as a Passport 2 Play Partner?